robenn11/aquaman/README.md

 1. Open Telegram and search for BotFather.
 2. Start a chat with BotFather and use the command `/newbot`.
 3. Follow the prompts to
-   - asd
    - Give your bot a name
    - Assign it a unique username ending in bot
-5. Once created,you will receive a token that looks like this: `123456789:ABCdefGhIJklMnoPQRstUVwXyZ123456789`
+4. Once created,you will receive a token that looks like this: `123456789:ABCdefGhIJklMnoPQRstUVwXyZ123456789`

 **Important**: Keep this token secure, it grants controle over your bot.